Best Air Filters for Allergies, Pets, and More

 These filters are disposable and inexpensive.
 They capture about 80% of large particles like dust and lint.

 Synthetic filters protect your HVAC system from dust and dirt buildup.
-They’re not the best option if you want to protect your indoor air quality as well.
+They’re not the best option if you want to superior indoor air quality.

 These furnace filters employ self-charging fibers to attract harmful particles from the air.
 They are more effective and durable than synthetic filters, and also more expensive.